Broome is located in the northern part of Western Australia and is a major stop on the backpacking and RV Australia travel trail.

 Always trust your gut instinct.
 If a taxi driver seems shady, stop the cab and get out.
 If your hotel is seedier than you thought, get out of there.
 Make copies of your personal documents, including your passport and ID.
 Forward your itinerary along to loved ones so they’ll know where you are.

 If you don’t do it at home, don’t do it when you’re in Broome.
 Follow that rule and you’ll be fine.

-The climate during Broome’s Wet Season can be quite severe, with unpredictable weather and heavy rainfall that may cause flooding and impassable roads.
+The climate during Broome’s wet season can be quite severe, with unpredictable weather and heavy rainfall that may cause flooding and impassable roads.
 This is especially true of the Kimberley area.
-You also have to be aware of jellyfish during the wet season: the large Box Jellyfish and the smaller Irukandji jellyfish are found off the cost of Broome from November to May.
+You also have to be aware of jellyfish during the wet season: the large Box Jellyfish and the smaller Irukandji jellyfish are found off the coast of Broome from November to May.
 They’re dangerous, and you do not want to be stung by one!

 Mother nature in Broome is NOT a force to reckoned with.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: